ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/building_and_exporting.rst

 For the plugin to be found and understood by other ROS packages (in this case, rviz), it needs a "plugin_description.xml" file.
-This file can be named anything you like, as it is specified in the plugin package's "manifest.xml" file like so:
+This file can be named anything you like, as it is specified in the plugin package's "package.xml" file like so:

 .. code-block:: xml